ohsu-qin/qipipe/doc/index.rst

   The dependencies must be installed in succession one at a time because some requirements, e.g. ``nipy``, have implicit dependencies that necessitate this one-at-a-time approach.

+  TODO - try installing only numpy and then removing steps 6 and 7.

 8. Install the ``qipipe`` package::